 Teenager needed 50 stitches after GSD bite – Birmingham, United Kingdom – 2011

 A 13-year-old girl suffered horrific bite wounds to the face from her own German Shepherd puppy.
 The teen had looked after the 13-month-old puppy since it was just a few days old.
 But the large pup suddenly flipped and savaged its owner, tearing a chunk from her nose.
 The girl needed 50 stitches to her face, and the dog was put down.

 Sleeping baby mauled by dog – Georgia, United States – 2018

 A five-month-old baby was killed as she slept next to her babysitter’s German Shepherd.
 The dog mauled the child with no provocation.
 The devastated family confirmed that the babysitter was a family friend, and the dog had always been friendly around the baby and other members of the family.

 Owning a German Shepherd

 Is a German Shepherd a Good First Dog?

-In a word – no. German Shepherds are alpha dogs and look to establish dominance.
-A German Shepherd can become violent if it does not respect its owner as the leader and feels that its dominance is being challenged.
+In a word – no. German Shepherds are alpha dogs like the Siberian Husky and look to establish dominance.
+A German Shepherd can become violent if it does not respect its owner as the leader and feels its dominance is being challenged.

-An experienced owner will be able to establish authority as a good leader and train an obedient German Shepherd.
+An experienced owner can establish authority as a good leader and train an obedient German Shepherd.
 If this breed is not trained properly, it can be extremely dangerous.